 - You have unusual endometrial cells, which are discovered during a routine test for cervical cancer.

-To perform the test, your provider collects a tissue sample from the lining of your uterus (endometrium) and sends the sample to a lab for testing.
+To perform the test, a health care professional collects a tissue sample from the lining of your uterus, also called the endometrium, and sends the sample to a lab for testing.
 The test can check for:

 - Endometrial intraepithelial hyperplasia — a precancerous condition in which the uterine lining becomes too thick